In-app messages

 • Increased customer satisfaction: By providing helpful and timely information, in-app messages can help to improve the overall customer experience and increase satisfaction.

-To create an in-app message go to Campaigns > In-app messages > + New in-app message
+To create an in-app message, go to Campaigns > In-app personalization > + New in-app personalization.

 Visual builder